5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 # Configuring Active State Power Management (ASPM)

-## Description
+## About ASPM

-ASPM, **Active State Power Management**, is a power link management scheme supported at system level.
-Under ASPM management, PCI devices attempt to enter power saving mode when they are idle.
+**Active State Power Management** (ASPM) is a power management technique that allows a computer to reduce the power consumption of its hardware components when they are not in use.
+It is used to extend the battery life of portable devices and to reduce power consumption in desktop and server systems.

-- ASPM operates in several modes or states:
+ASPM works by putting certain hardware components into a low-power state when they are not being used, and then waking them up when they are needed.
+This allows the system to reduce its overall power consumption while still maintaining the necessary performance and functionality.

+ASPM is typically implemented at the hardware level and is controlled by the system BIOS or operating system.
+It is supported by a number of hardware components, including the PCI Express (PCIe) bus, the system memory, and the processor.

+ASPM is an important part of power management in modern computers and is used to reduce energy consumption and improve system efficiency.
+It is often used in conjunction with other power management techniques, such as CPU idle states and power-saving modes, to further reduce power consumption.

+### ASPM States

+ASPM supports a number of different power states, depending on the specific hardware components and system configurations.
+Some common ASPM power states include:

 - **`L0`** = Active state: All PCIe transactions and operations are enabled.
 - **`L0s`** = Standby mode.
 L0s mode enables fast entry and exit from the idle state, and after entering the idle state, the device is placed at a lower power consumption.
-  - **`L1`** = Higher latency, lower power standby state.
-L1 further reduces power consumption compared to L0s.
+- **`L1`**: This is a low-power state in which the hardware component is partially powered down.
+It may have reduced clock frequencies or may be placed in a sleep state, but it is still able to respond to requests and perform basic functions.
 However, the time to enter and exit this state takes longer than in L0s.
-  - **`L2`** = Auxiliary-powered link, deep-energy-saving state: in L2, the component’s main power supply inputs and reference clock inputs are shut off.
-Not covered here.
-- For machines using [**AOAC**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines) technology, try to change the ASPM mode of PCI devices such as Wireless cards, SSDs, etc. to reduce overall power consumption of the machine.
+- **`L2`**: This is a deeper low-power state in which the hardware component is almost completely powered down.
+It may take longer to wake up from this state, but it consumes significantly less power.
+- **`L3`**: This is the deepest low-power state, in which the hardware component is powered off and is not able to perform any functions.

-- Changing the ASPM mode of PCI devices can solve issues with third-party devices not being detected during boot.
+Changing the ASPM mode of PCI devices can resolve issues with third-party devices not being detected during boot.
 For example, Realtek's RTS525A SD Card Reader is only detected after changing its default state from `L0s` to `L1`.

+### AOAC Devices and ASPM

+For machines using Always-On Always-Connected technology [(**AOAC**)](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines), try changing the ASPM modes of PCI devices such as Wireless cards, SSDs, etc. to reduce overall power consumption.

 ## Injecting ASPM operation mode
 There are two methods for setting/changing the ASPM mode: via DeviceProperties or with SSDTs.